See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 Campaign targets

-- Magor - a new station would help to reduce road congestion in Newport and the eastern side of Cardiff.
+- Magor - this new 'walkway' station in Monmouthshire would help to reduce road congestion in and around Newport and the eastern side of Cardiff.
 Railfuture actively support and are represented in MAGOR, the Magor Action Group On Rail.

 - West Wales Parkway, at Felindre, north of Swansea is being advocated; see also Swansea Bay Metro.